In 2012 Lifebox was selected as the British Medical Journal’s holiday charity for the second year in a row.

 The campaign raised more than £27,000, and will enable us to support more than 160 additional operating theatres this year.
 As impressive as this is, the impact is much greater than the sum of its parts.
 160 pulse oximeters revolutionizes daily practice for many more anaesthesia providers, and safeguards the lives of exponentially more patients.

-The wide-ranging series of articles, podcasts and blogs that propelled the campaign is catalogued below.
-If you have any questions we’re always glad to hear from you at email@example.com or on 0203 286 0402.
+The wide-ranging series of articles, podcasts and Blog that propelled the campaign is catalogued below.
+If you have any questions we’re always glad to hear from you at [email protected] or on 0203 286 0402.

 “Editor’s Choice: Oxygen and Publicity” – Fiona Godlee, 5.Dec.2012

 “Lifebox: Make It Zero” Sarah Kessler, 4.Dec.2012

 “Atul Gawande Q&A: the difference a donation makes” Jane Feinmann, 12.Dec.2012